chrishannah/Bulba/README.md

 - Required assets will be exported into the assets directory, inside subdirectories noting their type.
 - An archive page will be generated with contains a list of all blog posts.
 - A [JSON Feed](https://www.jsonfeed.org) will be generated at `feed.json`.
+- The about page will be generated from the `about.md` file located inside the content directory.

 Example: